Why is My Record Skipping? & How to Fix Vinyl Record Skips?

 How To Fix a Skipping Record:

-As I already told you about the categorization of the reasons and their solutions.
-Firstly, we are going to list skip issues due to the turntable or record player.
+As I already told you about categorizing the reasons and their solutions.
+Firstly, we will list vinyl record skip issues due to the turntable or record player.

-Record Skips Due to Turntable or Record Player:
+Record Skips Due to Turntable or Record Player (10 Causes) :

 Here, are the reasons for the skips due to turntable or record player and their solutions: